 - Each piece individually cut and sewn in Newcastle East in Australia.

-- Design by Steven Fleming with inspiration from Rudi Gernreich.
+- Design by Steven Fleming, in conversation with Colleen Darnel and inspiration from Rudi Gernreich.